horseman-97/os-pa2/README.md

 - FCFS and SJF are supposed to be non-preemptive; even the framework may ask the scheduler to select next process to run at every tick, the scheduler should not change currently running process unless it is completed.
 SRTF scheduler can preempt the currently running process when a process with a higher priority arrives, but should keep the current process otherwise.

 - For round-robin scheduler, you don't need to worry about managing the time quantum; the framework will automatically call the `schedule()` function whenever the time quantum expires.
 In other words, the time quantum coincides with the tick.
-If two processes are with the same priority, they should be run for one tick by turn.
+Note that RR does not consider the priority of processes.

-- The priority-based schedulers should handle processes with the same priority in the round-robin way; If two or more processes are with the same priority, they should be swiched on each tick.
+- The priority-based schedulers should handle processes with the same priority in the round-robin way; If two or more processes are with the same priority, they should be switched on each tick.

 - For priority with aging scheduler, at the every scheduling moment, the priority of the current process is reset to its original priority, and all processes in the readyqueue receive a priority boost by 1.
 The priority can be boosted up to `MAX_PRIO` defined in `process.h`.
 The scheduler should pick the process with the highest adjusted priority at this point.
 Note that the processes with the same priority should be handled in a round-robin manner just like the original priority scheduler.